virajpatel4/virajbookstore/README.txt

 2022-11-04

-after getting marks of part 1 i started working on my remaining part of part 1 which was not completetd. but having errors in HomeController.cs on line 34 about namespace.
+after getting marks of part 1 i started working on my remaining part of part 1 which was not completetd. added new three projects and named them virajbooks.Models, virajbooks.DataAccess and virajbooks.Utility. deleted Data folder from Utility and copied it to DataAccess file.
+Renamed the folder under virajbooks.Models to ViewModels. but having errors in HomeController.cs on line 34 about namespace.
 2022-11-10